GerryDazoo/Slinger/README.txt

 # The default config generates a log file /tmp/sling.log   to check to see what's going on....

-Add or modify the two following lines to your /etc/sysctl.conf
+As root, add or modify the two following lines to your /etc/sysctl.conf
     net.core.rmem_max = 8192000
     net.core.wmem_max = 8192000

 Windows Notes
     There is a windows executable now available so you don't need to do a python install but your welcome to run the python code directly if you want.
 I used cygwin Python on my Windows box but any windows python program should work.
 You'll need flask and netifaces module for python.
 See note about netifaces and flask above.